J24681357/gtfbotfithusim/README.md

 3. Oil changes can also be purchased here to restore the car's oil condition to its original condition.

 #### Paint - /paint
+1. In the paint section of GTF Auto, you are able to paint the exterior of cars.
+The following paints are available to purchase:
+    - Gloss Paints
+    - Metallic Paints
+    - Pearl Paints
+    - Matte Paints
+    - Chrome Paints
+    - Special Paints
+    - Liveries (Certain Race cars only)
+      - It is not possible to paint a custom color for Race cars; liveries can only be changed.
+2. When you purchase a custom paint, the current car's image will include the color you've purchased.
+    - You must pay full price for each paint you purchased.

 #### Wheels - /wheels
+1. In the wheels section of GTF Auto, able to install rims from different wheel manufacturers.
+2. When you purchase a set of rims, the current car's image will include the wheel manufacturer logo you've purchased.
+    - You must pay full price for each wheels you purchased.

 ## Car Setups - /setups